leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 =======================

 By now, you have seen some ways of defining objects and functions in Lean.
-In this chapter, we will begin to explain how to write mathematical assertions and proofs in the language of dependent type theory as well.
+In this chapter, we begin to explain how to write mathematical assertions and proofs in the language of dependent type theory as well.